cfe84/gitomatic/README.md

 - `task` is the name of the task in the `tasks` folder.
 - `parameters` is a set of parameters to be passed to the task.

+### Additional repos

+You may need code from additional repositories to build.
+You have two solutions:

+1. Use the `git` image to checkout
+2. Use the git task:
+    - `repo`: local repo task
+    - `artifact`: artifact name
+    - `revision`: _optional_ revision to checkout.

 ## build script